 An employer with these needs might identify a goal something like one of these --

-• A cost-efficient and effective way to train 20 employees per year in hazardous waste management
+A cost-efficient and effective way to train a group of employees in hazardous waste management

-• An onboarding program that equips graduates of a cybersecurity "boot camp" to work in your specific technical environment
+An onboarding program that equips graduates of a cybersecurity "boot camp" to work in your specific environment

 "We start by identifying their workforce needs to see if they match our programs or if we need to create new training pathways.
 Our goal is to build effective partnerships that benefit both our students and the employer and always approach our conversations with employer partners with flexibility."
 Connie Rutledge, Director of Apprenticeship and Workforce Partnership Development, City Colleges of Chicago